“What do you want?”

 Why couldn’t I answer this simple question?!?

-I had always known what I wanted when I was younger.
+When I was younger, I always knew what I wanted.
 I would set my sights on the thing and go for it, no problem.
 I was a high achiever.
 (Thank you, childhood programming…)

 But now, I was incapable.
 I didn’t have a vision to inspire me or passion to pull me forward.
 There was just a gaping void in my heart.